 The literary analyses of Chicano writings in relation to Anglo American and Latin American literature are acute (though lacking any reflection on similarities of “double consciousness” as experienced by black writers).
 The essay seems to me to have been Islas’s true métier.

 Perhaps yet another part of his irritation with Rodriguez is that Rodriguez used the form, the autobiographical essay, with which Islas was very skillful but did not himself use in writing about his gay and Chicano experiences.
-1 It was this heterosexual-centered version that sold and was assigned in ethnic studies courses.
+Islas also attacked the closetry of Hunger of Memory, though the homosexuality of his alter ego that was intertwined with family saga in American Dreams and Fantasies was severely cut back before his … Continue reading It was this heterosexual-centered version that sold and was assigned in ethnic studies courses.